siamsot/nginx-rproxy-k8s/README.md

 Instructions to run the app:

+1. Port 80 must be exposed on our machine (and 443 for https traffic).
-1. Clone the repository by running the command "git clone https://github.com/siamsot/nginx-rproxy-k8s"
+2. Clone the repository by running the command "git clone https://github.com/siamsot/nginx-rproxy-k8s"
 2. Start Minikube with "minikube start --extra-config=apiserver.service-node-port-range=1-65535" This is done because we've set the nodePort to 80 which isn't in the default range
 3. Navigate to the directory where our configuration yaml file is with "cd nginx-rproxy-k8s"